citynetwork/ois2023/markdown/issues.md

 What happens in a rolling deployment?
 During a rolling deployment, the controller deletes and recreates pods with the updated configuration, one by one, without causing downtime to the cluster.

 However, our rolling deployment gets stuck when the pod running the old version remains in the Terminating state, and the new version that needs to be recreated gets stuck in the ContainerCreating state.
-This scenario is encountered with ReadWriteOnce access mode for Persistent Volumes (meaning when the volume can be mounted as a read-write by a single node).
-If we could use ReadWriteMany access mode (meaning when the volume can be mounted as read-write by many nodes),  we did not face this issue.
+This scenario is encountered with ReadWriteOnce access mode for Persistent Volumes.
+If we could use ReadWriteMany access mode,  we did not face this issue.

 When we check kubelet logs, we notice massive log entries stating "Orphaned pod found <pod UID>, but volumes are still present on the disk."
 So we dig deeper into the logs and see when the pod is getting deleted, it tries to unmount the CSI volumes.

-And to teardown the associated volume, it tries to remove the mount directory.
-It tries to run os.remove method on the volume path, and if something goes wrong while this execution,  volume path is left on the node.
-However mount path is deleted and when kubelet retries to unmount the volume, it will fail unmount operation as it will not be able to find the mount path.
+The unmount operation unmounts the volume, but fails to remove stale volume paths from the node.

 This problem of pods getting stuck in the "Terminating" state due to the inability to clean volume subPath mounts is a known issue in Kubernetes.
 Several users have reported similar issues and there is no definite cause what arises the issue.